CodeChron/fullstack-js-with-meteor-react-docs/04_create_notes.md

 ```

-If you remove the  ``` handleSubmit={props.handleSubmit}  ``` portion, the component displays on the homepage, but if you try typing in something, you'll notice nothing happens and we get some warnings and errors in our client console.
-Let's fix that...
+Now, if you try entering some text, you'll notice that it just disappears after you hit return.
+Let's make sure we actually inserted some data...

+## Install a utility for viewing db info in the browser

+Rather than have to keep opening a Mongo console, let's install a utlity for doing this directly in the browser.
+[Mongol](https://github.com/msavin/Mongol) is great for this.

+Simply type ``` meteor add msavin:mongol ```
+After that, you can use Ctrl + m to display an in-browser console.